Qatadah0343/testing-how-to-commit-on-base-network/README.md

-trying to learn how to commit on base network is good exploring the network really love the chain base is the best L2 network i love exploring the chain
+trying to learn how to commit on base network is good exploring the network really love the chain base is the best L2 i love exploring the chain